famas0078/project-optimization-test/README.md

-# Life of machines
+# Sppr clone repository

-This template should help get you started developing with Vue 3 in Vite.
+This template should help you optimize your code using the Vue 3 framework and the Vite package manager.

 ## Recommended IDE Setup